-On being Anglican in the 21st century delivered by The Most Reverend Drexel Gomez The following day, after a tour of Whalley Abbey, the Archbishop returned to deliver his Temple Lecture which addressed the current 'crisis' in the Communion in relation to the blessing of samesex unions and the ordination of gay priests and bishops
+The following day, after a tour of Whalley Abbey, the Archbishop returned to deliver his Temple Lecture which addressed the current 'crisis' in the Communion in relation to the blessing of samesex unions and the ordination of gay priests and bishops.

-Archbishop of the West Indies Steering a middle course between what are often referred to as the liberal and conservative wings, the Archbishop sought to articulate what he saw as the heart of the so-called
+Steering a middle course between what are often referred to as the liberal and conservative wings, the Archbishop sought to articulate what he saw as the heart of the so-called 'Windsor process'.

-"Windsor process".
 As the Chair of the group charged with the task of authoring the proposed Anglican Covenant, and as a member of the group who produced the Windsor Report, he was uniquely placed to do so.